anilsolanki2645/Cloud-E-Commerce-Database-Solution/README.md

 ```

+## Alerting
+Alerts are set up using AWS Simple Notification Service (SNS) to notify stakeholders of task execution results, including failures and significant events in the data pipeline.

 ### Example Alert Setup
 Alerts can be configured to trigger based on specific conditions in the `TASK_STATUS` table.
 For example, if a task fails, an SNS notification can be sent to a designated email list.